Image: vege - Fotolia

 Alongside all Member States of the United Nations, Germany has committed to implementing the Agenda 2030.
 According to the Brundtland Report, sustainable development is defined as “development that meets the needs of the present without compromising the ability of future generations to meet their own needs”.
 In order to shape sustainable development, it is fundamental to understand the complex relationships and interdependencies between ecological, economic and social determinants.

 Scientific expertise makes it possible to understand and address the causes and consequences of global challenges, such as climate change.
 The relevant research ranges from education, health and global food security to peace and justice, sustainable economic models, and environmentally friendly energy.
 Based on their findings, scientists provide policy-makers with recommendations for action, which are gaining importance in national and international sustainability policy.

 As the German National Academy of Sciences, the Leopoldina promotes debate on key aspects of sustainability.
 New research findings and scientific concepts which are crucial for the success of the SDGs are being discussed in international workshops and symposia.
 This requires a comprehensive understanding of science, extending from basic to applied research and covering the entire spectrum of academic disciplines.
 It also requires an intensive dialogue between decision-makers in politics, science, and society.

 Science is an important driver for the implementation of the Agenda 2030 in Germany and worldwide.
 Following the update of the German Sustainability Strategy in 2016, the Science Platform Sustainability 2030 was established as a new element within the German sustainability architecture.
 Its aim is to support Germany’s sustainability policy and the country’s sustainable development by generating, linking and strategically positioning relevant knowledge.
-Leopoldina President Jörg Hacker is a member of the Platform’s Steering Committee.
+Former President of the Leopoldina Jörg Hacker is a member of the Platform’s Steering Committee.

 From 2014 to 2016, Jörg Hacker was a member of the UN Secretary-General’s Scientific Advisory Board (UNSAB).
 The mandate of the Board, consisting of 26 scientists from all over the world, was to provide science-based advice to the UN Secretary-General on global sustainable development.